Masculinites-Esclavagistes/MEGV-FR-MSS-18-TEST/README.md

 ## Content

 Data comes from the project entitled "Masculinités esclavagistes : genre et violence dans la Caraïbe française (XVIIIème siècle)", led by Marie Houllemare, at Geneva University (Switzerland), financed by SNSF.
-Transcriptions are made by Marion Philip with the support of Simon Gabay and Thomas Gauffroy-Naudin, with eScriptorium.
+Transcriptions are made by Marion Philip with the support of Simon Gabay, with eScriptorium.

 | Archive conservation institution | Description                                                                                    | File Number                     | Transcription |